linkerd/website/linkerd.io/content/2/features/distributed-tracing.md

 +++
-title = "Distributed Tracing"
+title = "Distributed Tracing | Linkerd"
-description = "You can enable distributed tracing support in Linkerd."
+description = "Linkerd can be configured to emit trace spans from the proxies, allowing you to see exactly what time requests and responses spend inside." slug = "distributed-tracing"
 +++

 Tracing can be an invaluable tool in debugging distributed systems performance,